Best Soap Molds of 2023! Listed are the best silicone and wood molds, with all the pros and cons plus great tips and tutorials on how to use them.

 If the mold has a silicone liner, wooden molds can be used for melt and pour soap as well.

-Pros: very sturdy and durable, thick material insulates cold process soap well, perfect for very large batches and production soap making, great for traditional bar soaps
+Pros: very sturdy and durable, thick material insulates cold process soap well, perfect for very large batches and production soap making, great for traditional bar soaps, you can make your own DIY wooden soap mold

 Cons: need to be lined with freezer paper (if mold doesn't come with liner), pricier, heavy and needs storage room, wood isn't easy to clean

-If you're looking for high quality soap molds that get raving reviews, you have to go with Nurture Soap's Wood Molds.
+- Nurture Soap - If you're looking for high quality soap molds that get raving reviews, you have to go with Nurture Soap's Wood Molds.
 The wood is very thick and the silicone liners strong and durable.
 The molds have two holes on the bottom to easily push the soap out when done.
+They come is many different sizes and dimensions.
+Their molds are suitable for hobbyists and professionals.

-This is a great small slab mold allowing for interesting designs.
+- Brambleberry - is a reputable supplier that focuses more on hobby soapmakers.
+I particularly like their small slab mold which allows for interesting designs.
 Best of all it comes with this handy dandy divider to give you 9 perfect bars.
 It comes with a lid for insulation and has a sliding bottom for easy unmolding.
 You will have to line it with freezer paper though.

 Plastic soap molds used to be a popular option especially for melt and pour soap.
-They came in all shapes and sizes and were very affordable.
+They came in all shapes and sizes, were very affordable, but a little on the flimsy side.

 The drawback was that they weren't very durable and prone to cracking when unmolding the soap.
 Cold process soap was almost impossible to get out of the mold.